-• We have analysed the capital spend and the overhead allocation percentages in the year and compared these to prior years to identify any unusual and relevant fluctuations.
-We have also analysed current policies in place and assessed their suitability in line with IAS 16, along with reviewing the approach management takes towards assessing capitalised overheads and any change introduced in the current year; and
+• We have analysed the capital spend and the overhead allocation percentages in the year and compared these to prior years to identify any unusual fluctuations.
+We have also analysed current management policies in place and assessed their suitability in line with IAS 16, along with reviewing the approach management takes towards assessing capitalised overheads and any change introduced in the current year;

-• We have performed testing of the total overheads including within the allocation model which are subsequently capitalised based on management's assessment of percentage allocation.
+• We have analysed the total overheads included within the allocation model which are subsequently capitalised based on management's assessment of percentage allocation.

-- Key observations
+-Key observations